 Can My ISP Still Track My Online Activity If I Only Use HTTPS-encrypted Websites?

 It sure can.
 And in many cases, they actually do.

 As mentioned earlier, your ISP acts as a messenger or mailman.
 It takes your letters and packages where they need to go.
 Now, HTTPS encryption certainly protects the contents of your letters, but the mailman still has to take those letters from you to the addressee.
 As such, it has to know where exactly you want to send your letters, right?
 In other words, it needs to know the address of your addressee.

 In a nutshell, your ISP might not be able to see what exactly you’re looking at on a website (say, Youtube) if it’s HTTPS-encrypted, but it can certainly see that you logged on to Youtube.
 Just as you cannot hide the recipient’s address from the mailman, you also cannot hide which websites you’re accessing from your ISP.

-However, there are certain alternatives, like using a VPN (Virtual Private Network), which can protect your online privacy.
+However, there are certain alternatives to block ISP from tracking, like using a VPN (Virtual Private Network), which can protect your online privacy.
 Unfortunately, these often come at a premium price, and their effectiveness and reliability are often a cause of concern for users.

 How well do you understand the article above!

 - How Does the Internet Work?.
 Stanford University

 - When does your browser send a "Referer" header (or not)?.
 The SANS Institute